EtienneMD/Alexa-Ecovacs/README.md

 ### Optional
 * **applicationId** : Your Alexa skill ID.
 (Prevents unauthorized access to your skill)
+* **timezone** : Your time zone. (i.e. America/Montreal, Europe/Amsterdam or Australia/Sydney)
+(Adds a card in the Alexa app to log your cleaning session)

 # Development
 Want to contribute?
 Let me know!
 This is my first GitHub project, I'd love to hear how to make it better.

 # Thanks
-This has only been made possible thanks to the ammazing work of @wpietri and his [Sucks](https://github.com/wpietri/sucks) library.
+This has only been made possible thanks to the amazing work of @wpietri and his [Sucks](https://github.com/wpietri/sucks) library.

 # License
 MIT